 Belt Drive Cons

-- Belts are only compatible with an internal gear hub, Pinion gearbox, or single speed- Belt drives are not compatible with derailleurs because the belt can’t run at an angle.
+- Belts are only compatible with an internal gear hub, gearbox, or single speed- Belt drives are not compatible with derailleur gears because the belt can’t run at an angle.
 It must run in a straight line.
 This limits your drivetrain options.
+If you want gears, you have to use an internal gear hub or a gearbox.
+Of course, you can also go single-speed.
+Gearboxes have their own benefits and drawbacks.
+They are reliable, low maintenance, and durable.
+They also allow you to shift while stopped.
+They are also heavier and less efficient than derailleur drivetrains.
+For more info, check out my guide to internal gear hubs vs derailleurs.

-- The frame must be compatible- Belt drive compatible bike frames must have a split somewhere in the rear triangle so the belt can be installed.
+- You need a special frame- Belt drive compatible bike frames must have a split somewhere in the rear triangle so the belt can be installed.
 This is necessary because a belt is one continuous loop.
 It can’t be split apart to install like a chain.
 Another consideration when choosing a belt drive compatible frame is stiffness.
 If the frame flexes too much, the belt will skip when under load.
 Your frame also needs to a belt tensioner.
 These come in three varieties, eccentric bottom bracket (EBB), sliding dropouts, or horizontal dropouts.
 I’ll talk more about belt compatible frames later on in this guide.

 - Belt drives cost more than chain drives- A new belt will cost you $80-$100.
 A new front and rear sprocket will cost around $60-$80 each.
 In addition, you’ll need an internal gear hub.
-That can cost anywhere from a few hundred to well over $1000 for a high-end option like Rohloff.
+That can cost anywhere from a few hundred to well over $1500 for a high-end option like Rohloff.
+There are cheaper internal gear hubs available for under $250.
 You could buy a whole new derailleur groupset for the price of replacing your belt and sprockets.
 Of course, a belt drive lasts much longer than a chain drive.
 If you consider this, the costs are much closer.
+The cost per mile of a belt drivetrain is similar to a high-end chain drivetrain.
+This is because the wear life is so much longer with a belt.

 - Spare parts are harder to find- If you’re riding in the developing world or somewhere remote, finding a replacement belt or sprocket will be difficult or impossible.
 Many small bike shops and department stores don’t stock parts for belt driven bikes.
 You might have to order replacements online or find a high-end bike shop.
 Some countries don’t even import belt drive bike parts.
 If your belt drive system fails while touring somewhere very remote, you might have to fly home to buy the parts you need.
 Having said this, because of the long service life of belt drive, you can usually get away with just carrying a spare belt.
 The sprockets are very durable and last many thousands of miles.